Steven Soderbergh: 2016–present: return to filmmaking

 No Sudden Move (formerly Kill Switch) is a 1950s period crime film shot in Detroit from September to November 2020.
 From Mosaic writer Ed Solomon, it stars Don Cheadle, Benicio del Toro, David Harbour, Amy Seimetz, Jon Hamm, Ray Liotta, Kieran Culkin, Brendan Fraser, Noah Jupe, Bill Duke, Frankie Shaw and Julia Fox.
 It had its world premiere at the Tribeca Film Festival on June 18, 2021.
 It was released on HBO Max on July 1, 2021.
 Kimi, released on HBO Max in 2022, was shot in Seattle and Los Angeles in April and May 2021.
 It stars Zoë Kravitz as an agoraphobic tech worker who discovers evidence of a violent crime, and reunites Soderbergh with Traffic actors Erika Christensen and Jacob Vargas.
 Magic Mike's Last Dance, was filmed in London in early 2022.
 This third episode in the Magic Mike franchise brought back Channing Tatum and also introduced Salma Hayek to the series.
 The film was originally set to premiere on HBO Max, but was instead released in theaters on February 10, 2023.

 Full Circle is a six-part miniseries starring Zazie Beetz, Claire Danes, Jharrel Jerome and Timothy Olyphant.
 It was written by Ed Solomon, who also wrote Mosaic, and follows "an investigation into a botched kidnapping" that "uncovers long-held secrets connecting multiple characters and cultures in present-day New York City".
 It premiered on Max on July 13, 2023.
 Also in July 2023, Soderbergh debuted his science fiction web series Command Z, which is inspired by Kurt Andersen's 2020 book, Evil Geniuses: The Unmaking of America.
 His film, Presence, a haunted house thriller starring Lucy Liu and Julia Fox, premiered at the 2024 Sundance Film Festival.
 Soderbergh filmed the 2025 spy thriller Black Bag, written by Kimi and Presence screenwriter David Koepp and starring Cate Blanchett and Michael Fassbender, from May to June 2024 in London.
 He also produced the Off-Broadway play The Fears, his first stage credit.
 He shot The Christophers, a dark comedy from Full Circle writer Solomon, in London in early 2025.
 It stars Ian McKellen, Michaela Coel and James Corden and premiered in September 2025 at the Toronto International Film Festival.

-In April 2025, it was announced that he was at work on a documentary about the final interview given by John Lennon and Yoko Ono.
+His documentary John Lennon: The Last Interview, about the final interview given by John Lennon and Yoko Ono, premiered on May 15, 2026 at the 2026 Cannes Film Festival.